 For first-time visitors who want to get a quickie overview of a city's highlights, there are a few quick and easy ways to accomplish it.
 Which one you choose is mainly dependent on your budget and how much time you have.

-- Seven airports offer free tours (here's the article).
+- Some airports offer free tours.

 - Passengers listen to a recording that shares history and interesting facts about the city through the provided earphones.